IoT in manufacturing:

 IoT solution architecture

-A сommon IoT solution consists of sensors and computing devices interconnected through a dedicated network.
-While there is no universally accepted standard for an IoT solution architecture, in most cases, the architecture includes the following components:
+A typical IoT solution consists of sensors and smart devices interconnected through a dedicated network.
+While there is no universally accepted IoT solution architecture, in most cases, it includes the following components:

 CCTVKeyless lockLighting controlRobotic assemblyEnvironment dashboardIoT devicesTemperature sensorGPS/proximityMotion/speed sensorElectric actuatorSmart servo motorsHydraulic motorSensors & actuatorsAggregatesFilterdataProcessesIoT gatewayCloudExternal serversInternetWeb & mobile applicationsIndustrial panel PCsHuman machine interface (HMI)CCTVKeyless lockLighting controlRobotic assemblyEnvironment dashboardIoT devicesTemperature sensorGPS/proximityMotion/speed sensorElectric actuatorSmart servo motorsHydraulic motorSensors & actuatorsIoT gatewayAggregatesFilterdataProcessesCloudExternal serversInternetWeb & mobile appsIndustrial panel PCsHuman machine interface (HMI)